-Advanced Bowl Turning
+Advanced Bowl Turning -- Not Offered Summer, 2017

 This course will continue the art, science, and techniques needed to turn a block of wood into functional sculpture.
 We will explore some rough-edge and green-wood spindle turning, wood curing, selection, and tool sharpening.
 You may never look at a pile of firewood the same again!
 It is recommended for each student to provide their own safety glasses or shield and earplugs.